maybebyte/anthesis/freebsd-entertainment-center.md

    assuming that the `CPUTYPE` variable is not already defined somehow.

-   Note that `CPUTYPE?=goldmont-plus` shouldn't be added if you aren't using a Latte Panda Delta.
+   Note that `CPUTYPE?=goldmont-plus` shouldn't be added if you aren't using a Latte Panda Delta or something else with an appropriate CPU.
    Compiling binaries for a microarchitecture other than that of the machine trying to run them will end poorly.

    `MFX` is for [Intel Quick Sync Video](https://www.intel.com/content/www/us/en/architecture-and-technology/quick-sync-video/quick-sync-video-general.html)